turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 - The swagger editor may be used in the connector designer, this is generally the fastest method to add extensions

 Note, the swagger editor uses YAML.
-If we use a CLI table then data is downloaded and uploaded in JSON.
+If we use a CLI data is downloaded and uploaded in JSON.

 ### Specific Microsoft Extensions